symfony-cmf/symfony-cmf-docs/cookbook/create_new_project_phpcr_odm.rst

 `Symfony Standard Edition`_ using PHPCR-ODM instead of (or in addition to) the `Doctrine ORM`_.

+It is assumed that you have `installed composer`_.

 For more information on the PHPCR-ODM see the :doc:`../book/database_layer` article.